 If you are a fan of The Ordinary, then you may be familiar with their popular anti-aging serum, “Buffet”.
-It is a peptide serum that targets multiple signs of aging with a formula that is packed with actives, including antioxidants, and multiple hyaluronic acids and peptide complexes.
+It is a peptide serum that targets multiple signs of aging with a formula packed with actives, including antioxidants, multiple hyaluronic acids, and peptide complexes.

 For a super-charged version of “Buffet”, The Ordinary recommends their sister brand Hylamide’s next-generation serum, SubQ Skin, for a stronger effect against the signs of aging.

 Never one to pass up the opportunity to purchase an affordable anti-aging serum, I decided to try Hylamide SubQ Skin to compare it to The Ordinary “Buffet” which I already have in my skincare collection.

 In this post, we’ll look at the similarities and differences between Hylamide SubQ Skin vs. The Ordinary “Buffet” so that you can determine which product might work best for your skin and skin care concerns.

 This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.

 Before we get into The Ordinary and Hylamide brands, let’s take a quick look at their parent company, Deciem.

 Founded in 2013 in Toronto, Deciem, whose tagline is “the abnormal beauty company”, owns multiple beauty brands focusing on skincare.
 The cornerstone of their philosophy focuses on bringing quality to the beauty industry and continuing their founder Brandon Truaxe’s goal for a “better world of beauty”.
 Deciem defines quality as being different, functional, beautiful, and sensibly priced.